ToyotaInfoTech/RAMN/docs/quickstart.rst

 You only need to connect the CANH and CANL pins of RAMN to the CANH and CANL pins of your CAN adapter.
 After that, you should be ready to use your favorite set of tools.
 The CAN bus is always active as long as the RAMN board is powered.

-The rest of this documentation focuses on built-in RAMN adapter and built-in Linux tools.
+The rest of this documentation focuses on the built-in RAMN adapter and built-in Linux tools.

 Using Built-in Tools
 --------------------

-To get started with CAN bus analysis on RAMN, we recommended that you prepare a Linux environment (virtual or native) with can-utils.
+To get started with CAN bus analysis on RAMN, we recommend that you prepare a Linux environment (virtual or native) with can-utils.

 .. _install_linux: